trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 5) #### Module Icons

-   The module icons are useful in traversing the graphical chart in detail.
-Icons from right to left includes,
+   The [module icons](/docs/ug/ui/elements#module-icons) are useful in traversing the graphical chart in detail.

-   - PDF- Click on the PDF icon on the  top righ corner of the module to download the chart data in PDF.

-   - Key Dashboard- Click on the Key Dashboard icon to view and edit the Key details of this module

-   - Menu- Click on the three lines icon and select from the list of download options  SVG, PNG and CSV to donwload in that particular format

-   - Home- Click on the home icon to reset zoom.

 6) #### Legend Table